International cooperation

 EU4Health.
 The European Union Health Programme (2021-2027) aims to support innovation in health sciences, improvement and safety in healthcare, improve health, prevent diseases and protect citizens from cross-border health threats.
 The Directorate of Health is a participant in the following projects supported by the Programme:

 EU-HIP.
-Strengthening Member States' IT systems ensuring interoperability with HERA's IT platform for intelligence gathering.
-A grant funded by the European Union's Health Program (EU4Health) to 14 EU/EEA countries to strengthen the countries' IT systems, including monitoring and data collection for transboundary health threats from infectious diseases, toxins, radioactivity (CBRN).
-The Chief Epidemiologist leads Iceland's part in collaboration with the National Center for e-Health.
+Strengthening Member States' IT systems, ensuring interoperability with HERA's IT platform for intelligence gathering.
+A grant funded by the European Union's Health Program (EU4Health) to 14 EU/EEA countries to strengthen the countries' IT systems, including monitoring and data collection for transboundary health threats from infectious diseases, toxins, and radioactivity (CBRN).
+The Chief Epidemiologist leads Iceland's part in collaboration with the National Centre for e-Health.

 EU-JAMRAI 2.
-Joint Action Antimicrobial Resistance and Health-care Associated Infections.
+Joint Action Antimicrobial Resistance and Healthcare-Associated Infections.
 The Chief Epidemiologist leads Iceland's part, while the Ministry of Health, the Icelandic Food and Veterinary Authority and the Environment Agency are partners.
-The goal of JAMRAI 2 is action against the spread of antibiotic resistance in people, animals and the environment, in the spirit of One Health.
-The project concerns antibiotic stewardship, infection prevention, monitoring, access to antibiotics and raising awareness of antibiotic resistance.
+The goal of JAMRAI 2 is to act against the spread of antibiotic resistance in people, animals and the environment, in the spirit of One Health.
+The project concerns antibiotic stewardship, infection prevention and control, monitoring, access to antibiotics, and raising awareness of antibiotic resistance.

 Iceland-ISNSS.
 Improving and Strengthening National Surveillance Systems.
 A grant aimed at strengthening the surveillance systems for public health threats in Europe.
-The grant will lead to more robust infrastructure for the Chief Epidemiologist's surveillance of health threats to the public.
+The grant will lead to a more robust infrastructure to support the Chief Epidemiologist's surveillance of public health threats.
 The Chief Epidemiologist leads Iceland's participation in collaboration with the National Centre for e-Health.

 JACARDI.
 Joint action: cardiovascular diseases and diabetes) is a collaborative project involving 18 European countries, with Iceland represented by the Directorate of Health and the Primary Health Care of the Capital Area.
-The project includes 142 pilot projects aimed at reducing the burden of diabetes and cardiovascular diseases on both individuals and institutions.
-The Directorate of Health will launch two pilot projects, establishing nation-wide registries for both diabetes and cardiovascular diseases.
+The project includes 142 pilot projects aimed at reducing the burden of diabetes and cardiovascular diseases on individuals and institutions alike.
+The Directorate of Health will launch two pilot projects to establish nationwide registries for diabetes and cardiovascular diseases.
 These projects will allow for monitoring changes in these diseases in Iceland, comparing with other European countries, and identifying areas for improvement.

 JA PreventNCD.
 Joint Action Prevent Non-Communicable Diseases is a joint project of 25 European countries.
 The representatives from Iceland come from the Directorate of Health, the Prime Minister's Office, Landspitali and the Primary Health Care.
 The aim of the project is to implement effective measures to prevent non-communicable diseases, such as cancer, diabetes and cardiovascular diseases.
-Dóra Guðrún Guðmundsdóttir, head of division, manages the project on the well-being economy and Sólveig Karlsdóttir, project manager, manages the the dissemination of information for the entire project.
+Dóra Guðrún Guðmundsdóttir, head of division, manages the project on the well-being economy, and Sólveig Karlsdóttir, project manager, manages information dissemination for the entire project.

 JA Stockpile.
 Joint action on Comprehensive and Sustainable Strategic Stockpiles of Medical Countermeasures Used in Crisis.
 A grant aimed at strengthening and/or increasing the security stockpiles of countries, including for emergency medicines and protective equipment, as well as coordination with the EU's security stockpile plan.
 The Chief Epidemiologist is a participant for Iceland, along with the Icelandic Medicines Agency.

 JA IMPLEMENTAL.
 A European research project funded by the H2020 framework program (JA-02-2020/HADEA).
-Twenty-one European countries are participating in the project, but Iceland's representatives in the project come from the Ministry of Health and the Directorate of Health.
+21 European countries are participating in the project, but Iceland's representatives come from the Ministry of Health and the Directorate of Health.
 The project began in the fall of 2021 and will last for three years.
-The project is extensive, but Iceland participates in the part that relates to implementing knowledge in suicide prevention based on the Austrian prevention model "SUPRA".
+The project is extensive, but Iceland participates in the component focused on implementing knowledge for suicide prevention based on the Austrian prevention model "SUPRA".

 EU Health Security Committee (HSC).
 The Chief Epidemiologist is Iceland's representative in the Health and Security Committee of the European Commission.
 The EU's response to unexpected, serious cross-border health threats is coordinated by the EU Health and Security Committee (HSC).
 This is a key platform for exchanging information on specific measures taken by countries and for decision-making with the European Commission on further actions regarding preparedness, planning, risk and crisis management, and response.